 Configuring an Alert Rule and Escalation Chain

 Alert rules and escalation chains are used to deliver alert data to your PagerDuty integration.
 When configuring these, there a few guidelines to follow to ensure incidents are opened, updated, and closed as expected within PagerDuty.
-These guidelines are discussed in Alert Integrations Overview.
+For more information, see Alert Rules and Escalation Chains.

 Acknowledging LogicMonitor Alerts from PagerDuty